-The RAC met on four occasions during fiscal year 2015.
+The RAC met on four occasions during fiscal year 2016.
 Ongoing communication with the chairman of the RAC and executive management occurred to assist in committee agenda coordination and delivery to ensure the committee effectively accomplishes the activities set forth in its work plan.
-Internal Audit assisted in reviewing the committee's work plan to ensure it is consistent with best practices in the public higher education environment.
-Internal Audit worked with the RAC and management as the need arose to further delineate the roles and responsibilities of the RAC, management and the audit function.
-The chair of the RAC issued a letter to the Board of Regents in December 2015 to communicate successful accomplishment of the committee's work plan.
+Internal Audit assisted in reviewing the committee's work plan to ensure it is consistent with leading practices in the public higher education environment.
+The chair of the RAC issued a letter to the Board of Regents in December 2016 to communicate successful accomplishment of the committee's work plan.